 - fibromyalgia AND evidence based study

 - Some databases let you search by methodology.
-This is typically found in the DOCUMENT TYPE field.
+You'll typically find this option on the advanced search screen.

 - experimental groups

 - randomised control trials